Resilient Distributed Optimization

-To proceed, for any $n\times n$ nonnegative matrix $S$, let \eq{\mu(S)\dfb\max_{i,j}\Big(1-\sum_{k=1}^n\min\{s_{ik},s_{jk}\}\Big). } It is easy to see that if $S$ is a substochastic matrix\footnote{A square nonnegative matrix is called substochastic if its row sums are all equal to or less than one.}, $\mu(S)\in[0,1]$.
+It is easy to see that if $S$ is a substochastic matrix\footnote{A square nonnegative matrix is called substochastic if its row sums are all equal to or less than one.}, $\mu(S)\in[0,1]$.
 In the case when $S$ is a stochastic matrix, $\mu(S)$ is called the coefficients of ergodicity \cite[page 137]{seneta}.
 A stochastic matrix $S$ is called a scrambling matrix if and only if $\mu(S)<1$ \cite{hajnal}, whose graph is sometimes called ``neighbor-shared'' \cite{reachingp2}.
 It is natural to call a vertex $i$ a neighbor of vertex $j$ in a directed graph $\bbb G$ if $(i,j)$ is an arc in $\bbb G$.
 A directed graph $\bbb G$ is called neighbor-shared if each set of two distinct vertices share a common neighbor.
 The composition of any set of $n-1$ rooted graphs with $n$ vertices and self-arcs at all vertices, is neighbor shared \cite[Proposition 8]{reachingp1}.
 It is easy to check that for any nonnegative square matrix $S$, $\mu(S)<1$ if and only if its graph is neighbor-shared.
 Moreover, for any two nonnegative square matrices $S_1$ and $S_2$, if $S_1\ge S_2$,\footnote{For any two real matrices $A$ and $B$ with the same size, we write $A \ge B$ if $a_{ij}\ge b_{ij}$ for all $i$ and $j$.} then $\mu(S_1)\le \mu(S_2)$.